port-labs/port-docs/docs/platform-overview/widgets/pie-chart.md

 ## Editing visualization

-- On the top right of the pie chart widget click on the three dots icon
+- On the top right of the pie chart widget click on the three dots icon;
 - Select your desired action (edit/delete).

 ![Dropdown](../../../static/img/platform-overview/widgets/EditOrDeleteWidget.png)